kohr2/llm-code-grapher/docs/phase1.md

 - **Extensibility**: New languages need minimal code (~20-30 lines)
 - **Testability**: Base classes fully testable independently
 - **Performance**: Minimal code duplication across languages

+**Interface-Based Architecture Benefits:**
+- **Type Safety**: Full compile-time type checking with Python abstract base classes
+- **IDE Support**: Autocomplete, refactoring, and error detection for all ontology operations
+- **Single Source of Truth**: All ontology logic defined in Python methods, not external YAML files
+- **Easy Testing**: Simple to mock abstract base classes and test concrete implementations
+- **No Runtime Overhead**: No YAML parsing at runtime - all logic is compiled Python code
+- **Better Maintainability**: Changes to ontology logic are made in one place (Python code)
+- **Version Control**: Ontology changes are tracked in Git like any other code changes

 ### 6. Basic Output
 - **JSON output** with all extracted data